Rongzichen/UCSD-Programming-for-Data-Analysis/README.md

 # File structure
 143_data is all the public id used to craw data

-143CleanData.ipynb including the data cleaning part and data visualization part
+143CleanData.ipynb includes the data cleaning part and data visualization part

 143dataall.json contains all the raw data we collected

 ECE143.pptx is our presentation slides

 crawData.ipynb is the crawler we used

+FirstDegreComparison.ipynb includes the degree comparison part

 Our code including three parts